-We are excited to launch our free Video Conversation series for easy, inspiring professional development.
-These webchats with leaders in PK-12 Engineering Education will be live, scheduled, events from 4-5:00pm (EST) with lots of time for Q & A. A copy will be available for viewing on LinkEngineering and YouTube.
+We are excited to offer a free Video Conversation series for easy, inspiring, professional development.
+These webchats with leaders in PK-12 Engineering Education will be live, scheduled, events from with lots of time for Q & A. A copy will be available for viewing on LinkEngineering and YouTube.
 And, of course, you can join the conversation before and after at LinkEngineering.org.
+If you are able to attend live and would like a participation certificate, email us.

 AnnMarie Thomas is an Associate Professor in the School of Engineering and the Opus College of Business at the University of St. Thomas.
 She is the founder and director of the Playful Learning Lab, which explores ways to encourage children of all ages, to embrace playful learning.
 AnnMarie co-founded and co-directs the University of St. Thomas Center for Engineering Education (CEE), which offers engineering courses for P-12 educators and conducts research on engineering at the pre-collegiate level.